 There is no limit on contributions but some states tend to limit contributions once the plan assets have reached a defined maximum (typically $230,000 - $500,000).
-Under a special election, you may make contributions of up to $75,000 per beneficiary in a single year without triggering a federal gift tax by accelerating five years' worth of contributions (gifts) as of 2021.
-Married couples may contribute $150,000 per beneficiary in a single year.*
+Under a special election, you may make contributions per beneficiary in a single year without triggering a federal gift tax by accelerating five years' worth of contributions - based on the applicable gift tax exclusion amount*.

 Assets are professionally managed by fund managers selected by the state.
 Participants can choose from two to almost 30 mutual fund-type investments.
 Control of the account remains with the contributor regardless of the age of the beneficiary.

 * This gift is viewed as an accelerated gift over five years.
 Any other gifts to the same beneficiary by the contributor within five years may result in a federal gift-tax liability.
 If the contributor dies within the five-year period, a prorated portion of the contribution may be included in his or her taxable estate for federal estate tax purposes.